justabayet/BarkBudget/README.md

 - **Graphical Representation of Financial Status**: The app provides graphs and charts that display a user's financial status in a clear and concise manner.

-- **Secure Login System for User Privacy**: INAB uses a secure login system to protect users' sensitive financial information.
+- **Secure Login System for User Privacy**: BarkBudget uses a secure login system to protect users' sensitive financial information.

 ## Technology Stack

-INAB is built using the following technologies:
+BarkBudget is built using the following technologies:

 - **React.js**: A popular JavaScript library for building user interfaces.